 It has been observed that political factors influence decisions about the location of projects, appointments, and even daily operations.

 The location of the project is decided on the basis of political interest and not on the basis of the economic viability of the project, resulting in incurring losses.
-Top 13 Politicals Factors Affecting Business Activities.

 This approach leads to considerable wastage of capital resources.
 Politicians are nominated on the board of directors of public enterprises.

-8. Under Utilization of Capacity
+10. Under Utilization of Capacity

+Thus, the capital resources are not fully utilized by public enterprises.
 Therefore, it is necessary to find the causes of low capacity utilization and thus remedy the situation with appropriate measures.

-Shortage of power, inadequate demand, equipment breakdowns, inadequate raw material, managerial inefficiency, etc. Are the major causes of underutilization of capacity.
+Shortage of power, inadequate demand, equipment breakdowns, inadequate raw material, managerial inefficiency, etc. Are the major causes of underutilization of capacity?

-9. Time and Cost Over-Runs
+12. Time and Cost Over-Runs

-Most of the public sector projects take the long ester time to complete than was initially envisaged.
+Most of the public sector projects take a longer ester time to complete than was initially envisaged.
+The cost of the projects also run upward due to delay in the completion of projects.

-10. Problems of Autonomy and Control
+14. Problems of Autonomy and Control

 Parliamentary control over the operations and capital development plans of public enterprises tends to become quite rigid.

-There is a need to provide greater functional autonomy in the management of public enterprises, so that they may work efficiently, economically and enthusiastically.
+There is a need to provide greater functional autonomy in the management of public enterprises, so that they may work efficiently, economically, and enthusiastically.

-11. Problems of Price Policy
+15. Problems of Price Policy

 Profit earning is not the main object of public enterprises.

-Regarding price policy, public enterprises should adopt no profit any loss theory or the theory of minimum profit.
+Regarding price policy, public enterprises should adopt the no profit any loss theory or the theory of minimum profit.

-If they follow the below cost price policy, they have to bear losses and it cannot be justified.
+So that they can maintain their relevance in the economy.
+If they follow the below-cost price policy, they have to bear losses and it cannot be justified.
+If they charge heavy profits, then the social objective cannot be fulfilled.

 Therefore, they have to keep in mind the social implications of price policy.
 In many cases, prices are kept low even then the cost.
 This naturally affects their profitability.

-12. Over Staffing
+17. Over Staffing

-There is a lack of proper education and training of the employees in the public sector.
+Due to poor manpower planning, public enterprises are facing the problem of overstaffing.
+There is a lack of proper education and training for the employees in the public sector.

 Therefore, it is suggested to reduce the staff and top positions should be open to its employees.

-13. Problems Of Over Capitalisation
+18. Problems Of Over Capitalisation

 Public enterprises are facing problems of overcapitalization.